sergioSHKLR/librus/1-info.md

 Google Maps - [https://maps.google.com](https://maps.google.com){:target="_blank"}

+---

-Warning: Check if the site you are linking to allows it to be loaded into an iframe.
-Also, since this platform is responsive, use the mobile URL, if one exists (i.e. m.wikipedia.org instead of wikipedia.org).
+🚨 **Warning**: Check if the site you are linking to allows it to be loaded into an iframe.

+💡 **Hint**: Since this platform is responsive, use the mobile URL, if one exists (i.e. m.wikipedia.org instead of wikipedia.org).

-Note: We are using Jekyll SSG with Kramdown but you are free to modify it to your liking.
+📝 **Note**: We are using Jekyll SSG with Kramdown but you are free to modify it to your liking.

-Our Lighthouse report can be viewed [here](./lighthouse.html){:target="ext"} (Hypothes.is turned off and iframe blank)
+ Our Lighthouse report can be viewed [here](./lighthouse.html){:target="ext"} (Hypothes.is turned off and iframe empty)

 ---